-Heredity and Genetics is an introductory course for undergraduate students seeking initial licensure or endorsement in secondary or middle grade science education.
+Heredity and Genetics is an introductory course for graduate students seeking initial licensure or endorsement and/or students earning their MA degree in secondary or middle grade science education.
 This course addresses the basic principles of heredity and the function of molecular genetics.
 Topics include Mendelian and non-Mendelian inheritance and population genetics.
 This course has no prerequisites.

-- Begin your course by discussing your course planning tool report with your instructor and creating your personalized course plan together. - The graduate researches the biological basis of inheritance to analyze patterns of heredity. - The graduate researches applications of molecular genetics to analyze chromosomal disorders and mutations. - The graduate examines the structure and expression of genes to explain resulting phenotypes. - The graduate applies the principles of population genetics to determine characteristics of a population.
+- Begin your course by discussing your course planning tool report with your instructor and creating your personalized course plan together. - The graduate researches the biological basis of inheritance to analyze patterns of heredity. - The graduate researches applications of molecular genetics to analyze chromosomal disorders and mutations. - The graduate examines the structure and expression of genes to explain resulting phenotypes.

+• The graduate applies the principles of population genetics to determine characteristics of a population.